Whose Doctor Who: Merchandising

 The show was never repeated on the BBC, but has been included on both the original and special DVD releases of The Talons of Weng-Chiang.

+On 1 November 2023, the documentary, along with all of Classic Doctor Who, was added to BBC iPlayer under the Whoniverse section.

 Follow-up documentary

 In 2020, to coincide with the release of the original documentary on Blu-ray, a new documentary was commissioned as a bonus for the disc set, entitled "Whose Doctor Who Revisited".
 This was introduced by fan Toby Hadoke.
 Several contributors to the original documentary reviewed and reminisced the original interviews.